 In the beginning of the movie “Love Actually”, Hugh Grant states in a voice-over that “General opinion’s starting to make out that we live in a world of hatred and greed”, but that he disagrees.

 Today, there seems to be equal consensus that the world is pretty much going to hell in a handcart, even with people referring to the COVID-19 pandemic as “the apocalypse”.
 But like Hugh, I disagree.
 And in the face of such negativity, we must be defiantly positive and positively defiant!
-And in that spirit, I’ll start posting a weekly post about some piece of good news.
+And in that spirit, I’ll start some pieces of good news that I come across.
 As anyone following this page will know, I’m a techno-optimist, I believe that almost all the problems we face today can be solved with technology and science, so the pieces I’ll post will of course reflect that, though I’ll feature bits that are just humans being, well, human.